DorelRoata/ChromeExtension/IMPROVEMENTS_SUMMARY.md

 - `add_new_row_to_excel()` writes new ACI as numeric when digit‑only.

 ### 6. Add Vendors to New ACI Dropdown
-**Change**: Added non‑auto vendors to the vendor selection list when adding a new ACI:
+**Change**: Added non-auto vendors to the vendor selection list when adding a new ACI:
-- ABB Baldor, Allen Bradley, Habasit, Etcetera
+- ABB Baldor, Allen Bradley, Habasit

 **Files Modified**: `main.py`
 - Updated `get_new_aci_details()` vendor options list.